Botanical: Rubus occidentalis

 Culinary Uses for Raspberry

 Nourishing herbs are considered by herbalists as a healthful food source.
 Herbs such as nettle, dandelion leaf, chickweed, and oatstraw have a high content of many nutritive vitamins and minerals.
-Raspberry leaf (Rubus idaeus, R. strigosus, R. parviflorus) is no exception!
-These herbs, when eaten or made into teas and infusions, have many nutrients that are made easily available to our bodies.
+Raspberry leaf (Rubus occidentalis, Rubus idaeus, R. strigosus, R. parviflorus) is no exception!
+This herb, when eaten or made into teas and infusions, have many nutrients that are made easily available to our bodies.

-The calcium, iron, and magnesium found in raspberry leaf are often the very nutrients that women’s bodies need.
-Other vitamins and minerals present in raspberry leaves include vitamins A, B1, B2, and B3 as well as vitamins C and E, manganese, niacin, and selenium (Gladstar, 2001; MyIntyre, n.d.; Young, n.d).
+Like a loaded baked potato, black raspberry contains a loaded nutrient list… calcium, iron, and magnesium found in raspberry leaf are nutrients most women’s bodies need.
+In addition there is an impressive list of vitamins and minerals present in raspberry leaves including vitamins A, B1, B2, and B3 as well as vitamins C and E, manganese, niacin, and selenium.

 Nutrient content of some of the nutrients found in one ounce of raspberry leaf: